stuartduncan416/onlineDelib/README.md

-# Towards a Computational Mixed Methods Framework to Measure Online
+# Towards a Computational Mixed Methods Framework to Measure Online Deliberative Discourse

 This repository contains more background information on the programmatic approach behind our computational method for measuring social media-based deliberative discourse.
 In our soon to be published-paper we test this method using a case study of Twitter and Reddit commentary surrounding the Canadian convoy protests of COVID-19 vaccine mandates and restrictions.